CERTCC/Vultron/docs/process_models/report_management.md

 #### The _Received_ (_R_) State

-Reports initially arrive in the $Received$ state.
+Reports initially arrive in the _Received_ state.

 Vendors lacking the ability to receive reports will find it exceedingly difficult if not impossible to participate in the